 Since 2015, 31 ecosystems have been identified, defined and assessed, making it possible to raise awareness and support decision-makers and stakeholders in the region so that developments can be planned more effectively.

-In 2020, the project aims to finalize and publish the second volume of the technical report devoted to coastal ecosystems on rocky substrates in France, but also to validate the list of Mediterranean coastal ecosystems on wet substrates that will be at the core of the third chapter.
-In addition, the IUCN French committee also plans to publish its report this year on threatened mountain forest ecosystems in metropolitan France this year.
+In 2020 and 2021, the project aims to finalize and publish the second volume of the technical report devoted to coastal ecosystems on rocky substrates in France, but also to start the evaluation of Mediterranean coastal ecosystems on wet substrates for the third volume of the report.
+The French Committee of the IUCN also plans to publish its report on threatened mountain forest ecosystems in metropolitan France this year.
 All of these advances will be highlighted at the IUCN World Congress from September 3 to 11 2021 in Marseille and the results will be disseminated to the general public and to local professionals.